 But with the average holiday dinner containing about 4,500 calories and 229 grams of fat, which is more than twice the daily number of calories and three times the daily recommended fat intake, maintaining a healthy weight is certainly off the cards.1 2 3

 Agreed, the holidays are not the time for counting calories, since it’s synonymous with celebrating bounty, but you don’t want to start the new year battling weight loss either.
-This is why you want to
+This is why you want to keep your eyes peeled for these 5 holiday food staples that also happen to be weight-fighting superfoods.

 While turkey meat pretty much has an entire holiday dedicated to it, this bird is often substituted by other meats like chicken or beef.
 Unknown to many, however, this nutritional powerhouse is not only versatile but is also a great way to get your protein without worrying about all the bad things that usually come with meat.

 Low-fat white meat turkey and skinless turkey breasts are the portions you should be going for.
 This will prevent your cholesterol levels from peaking since it is low in saturated fats and will also keep you full for a longer time, thus preventing you from overeating.
-Packed with B vitamins, potassium, iron, zinc, and phosphorus turkey gives your body a good dose of nutrients that will boost your immunity and protect you from cardiac
+Packed with B vitamins, potassium, iron, zinc, and phosphorus turkey gives your body a good dose of nutrients that will boost your immunity and protect you from cardiac disease.4 It also contains selenium, an antioxidant that is absolutely essential for preventing thyroid and metabolic problems – two more factors that can keep weight gain at bay.5 By stabilizing your blood sugar levels, turkey is also very helpful for preventing diabetes, a condition that can further contribute to putting on extra weight.

-A portion of turkey breast (without skin) weighing approximately 100 grams contains about 161 calories, 30 grams of protein, and just 4 grams of total fat.6 Stay away from the deep-fried preparations that come slathered with fatty gravy
+A portion of turkey breast (without skin) weighing approximately 100 grams contains about 161 calories, 30 grams of protein, and just 4 grams of total fat.6 Stay away from the deep-fried preparations that come slathered with fatty gravy and you’re well in the clear.

 If you can’t do Thanksgiving without pumpkin pie, nutritionists have great news for you.
 116 grams of pumpkin gives you about 30 kilocalories of energy and just 0.12 grams of fat, which means your body will have enough to generate energy from without useless fatty deposits.7 This member of the squash family also packs a powerful punch of fiber and vitamin A.8 Fiber sticks around in your tummy for longer because it takes longer to digest.
 This is why pumpkin is such a great option for weight-watchers because it keeps you feeling full and prevents you from reaching out for unhealthy treats that make your blood sugar levels spike.